When trying to watch a TV show on hulu (u.s.) or iplayer (u.k.) from inside Germany, one is usually greeted with messages like these:

 Something interesting can be seen by looking at how the iPlayer does the geo locating.
 It will check the IP and, if successful, pass out the URL for the actual streaming video.
 This URL can be accessed from anywhere, the only problem is to somehow get at it.

 While VPN solutions work, they usually will tunnel ALL of your traffic over the comparatively slow VPN connection, will require manual enabling/disabling, won’t work with e.g. the apple tv out of the box and are in general a pain to set up.
-If you want to go this way, I recommend a look over to lowendbox.com for matching VPS systems or at one of the many commercial VPN providers which are usually more expensive than setting it up yourself.
+If you want to go this way, I recommend taking a look at privateinternetaccess.com.
+I used to just grab cheap VPS systems from lowendbox.com, but seeing as privateinternetacces provides me with endpoints in 9+ countries (US for Hulu, NL for NFL Gamepass, UK for iPlayer, Switzerland for Zattoo, …) for 40$ a year, I’d rather just save myself the hassle.

 What they will do is redirect all DNS requests to geo-location checks to their own IPs where e.g. a squid server will forward the connection with an IP address that matches the country in question (e.g. the US for Hulu and the UK for iPlayer).
 The advantages of this approach are: